easyPEP/enrico/README.md

 Enrico::Country.all
 ```

-If you want to get in more details for a country, initial Enrico with the ’country_code’
+If you want to get in more details about a country, initial Enrico with the ’country_code’

 ```ruby
 country = Enrico::Country.new("ger")